zibnix/docache/README.md

 # DoCache
 Do something in a loop, caching the results.
 All methods safe for concurrent use.

+### Why?

+This code can allow you to control the frequency that some data is generated, rather than responding to something that might have a higher frequency, like network requests.
+Use this code to prevent network activity from reaching your data storage or devices if you don't ever want a request to wait for backend IO.

 ## The Cache[T] interface this pkg provides
 ```go
 // Call Loop on a goroutine, it does block.